The project forecasts demonstration activities at different scales:

 - Small-scale demo sites, located in Naples (Italy) and Dublin (Ireland) where the project panel components have been installed, tested, and kept under surveillance and monitoring for a time span long enough to assess their performances.

-- Full-scale demo sites, located in Drobeta Turnu Severin (Romania) and Coventry (UK).
-The panels will be installed on the test facades of those 2 buildings, which are currently in use.
-The sites will be monitored until the end of the project.
-This full scale demonstration tasks will then include the testing and validation of the BIM platform, Decision Support Software, Online Management tool and Iterative Design Methodology.
+- Full-scale demo sites, located in Drobeta Turnu Severin (Romania) and Balbriggan (Ireland).
+The panels have been installed on the test facades of those 2 buildings, which are currently in use.
+The sites are being continuously monitored.
+These full scale demonstration tasks then include the testing and validation of the BIM platform, Decision Support Software, Online Management tool and Iterative Design Methodology.

 Small-scale site demo sites